cloudmesh/classes/docs/source/lesson/devops/chef.rst

 Prerequisite
 ------------

-In order to conduct this lesson you should have knowledge of
+In order to conduct this lesson, you should have knowledge of

 * `OpenStack for Beginners <../iaas/openstack.html>`_